Language: EN

 Search🟢

-In the case of the HASH SET, it does not make sense to talk about sequential access, adding at the beginning or removing at the beginning, since the elements are not in a specific order and cannot be accessed directly by index.
-It also does not make sense to talk about adding or removing at the end, since the elements are not in a specific order.
+In the case of the HASH SET, it does not make sense to talk about sequential access, adding to the beginning or removing from the beginning, since the elements are not in a specific order and cannot be accessed directly by index.
+It also does not make sense to talk about adding or removing from the end since the elements are not in a specific order.

 The most relevant operation for a HASH SET is the search, which is based on hashing.
 This allows for quick and constant access to search for elements by their value, which is O(1).